 10 Best Fonts for Dyslexia

 What Are Dyslexia-Friendly Fonts?

-Because dyslexia affects people in different ways, there isn’t one magic font that works for everyone.
-However, there are some general rules for choosing an accessible font:
+Because dyslexia affects people differently, there isn’t one magic font that works for everyone.
+However, there are some best practices for choosing an accessible font for dyslexic readers:

-• Use a sans serif font: Serif fonts are typefaces that have extra strokes (commonly referred to as tails) attached to the end of each letter.
+• Use a sans serif font: Serif fonts are typefaces with extra strokes (commonly referred to as tails) attached to the end of each letter.
 These strokes can make it harder to distinguish between letters.
-Times New Roman is a serif font, while Arial is a sans serif font.
+For example, Times New Roman is a serif font with tails attached to it.
+Arial is a sans serif font because it does not have tails.

-• Make sure there’s enough space between letters: Character spacing, or kerning, also plays an important role in accessibility.
-If there is not enough space between letters, they can be mistaken for other letters (for example, r and n can look like m).
+• Make sure there’s enough space between letters: Character spacing or kerning also plays a vital role in accessibility for individuals with dyslexia.
+Without enough spacing, it can impact legibility for dyslexic readers.
+For example, r and n can look like m without enough line spacing.

-• Consider fonts designed for dyslexia: Often characterized by heavy, bolder bottoms that give each letter a unique shape, fonts designed for dyslexia (like OpenDyslexic) are meant to prevent letter flipping.
+• Consider fonts designed for dyslexia: Often characterized by heavy, bolder bottoms that give each letter a unique shape, new fonts have been created specifically for dyslexia (like OpenDyslexic).
+These fonts also help to prevent letter flipping.

+10 Best Fonts for Dyslexia